leverj/ordersigner-daemon/client/README.rst

 Unit Tests
 ^^^^^^^^^^
-This project uses `nose2`_ as its test runner.
 To execute unit tests in the current virtualenv, run the following command:

 .. code-block:: bash

-    nose2
+    trial tests

 In addition, you can use `Tox`_ to run unit tests in each supported version of Python: